 Luxembourg taxes its corporate residents on their worldwide income and non-residents only on Luxembourg-source income.

-Businesses with taxable income lower than 175,000 euros (EUR) are subject to corporate income tax (CIT) at a rate of 15%.
-Businesses with taxable income between EUR 175,000 and EUR 200,001 are subject to CIT computed as follows: EUR 26,250 plus 31% of the tax base above EUR 175,000 ).
+Businesses with taxable income lower than 175,000 euros (EUR) are subject to CIT at a rate of 15%.
+Businesses with taxable income between EUR 175,000 and EUR 200,001 are subject to CIT computed as follows: EUR 26,250 plus 31% of the tax base above EUR 175,000.
 The CIT rate is 17% for companies with taxable income in excess of EUR 200,001 leading to an overall tax rate of 24.94% in Luxembourg City (taking into account the solidarity surtax of 7% on the CIT rate, and including the 6.75% municipal business tax rate applicable).

 The CIT does not apply to tax-transparent entities (e.g. general or limited partnerships or European Economic Interest Groupings) unless they are subject to the reverse hybrid rules.

 Although there used to be a minimum CIT for Luxembourg resident companies, no such minimum CIT is applicable as of 2016.
 It has been replaced by a minimum net wealth tax (see Net wealth tax [NWT] in the Other taxes section).